Design and implementation of a Monitoring & Evaluation framework for the Lab.our Ward Pilot Project in Odisha.

 05.Priority Ranking Exercise

-The evaluation adopts the World Health Organization’s Quality of Care theoretical framework, which is “the extent to which health care services provided to individuals and patient populations improve desired health outcomes.”
-Indicators have been matched to the eight standards of care and quality statements of the standardised and validated WHO framework.
-Out of these, context-appropriate indicators have been chosen to fit to local realities.
+The evaluation adopted the World Health Organization’s Quality of Care theoretical framework, to examine “the extent to which health care services provided to individuals and patient populations improve desired health outcomes.”
+Indicators were matched to the eight standards of care and quality statements of the standardised and validated WHO framework.
+Out of these, context-appropriate indicators were chosen to fit local realities and undertake the assessment.